-For the last few years the way vans are used has been evolving.
-Gone are the days of having an outright camper just for camping, or a work van just for the nine-to-five.
-As vans become more environmentally friendly, economical, efficient and useable, the way they’re being used is changing too.
+The way these modern workhorses are used has been evolving.
+Gone are the days of having an outright campervan just for camping, or a work van just for the nine-to-five.
+As vans become more environmentally friendly, economical, efficient and useable, the way they’re being used has changed too.

-It’s fair to say at Stitches + Steel we’ve always kept van life flexible; while the van first and foremost has always been a home away from home and a means to escape it has also had to meet the demands of daily life.
-As we’ve forged our path it’s become even more important that the van well and truly meets the work/ life/ adventure balance.
+It’s fair to say on a personal level we’ve always kept van-life flexible; while the van first and foremost needed to be a home away from home, it has also had to meet the demands of daily life.
+As we’ve forged our path it’s become even more relevant that a van can well and truly meet the work/ life/ adventure balance.

-PEOPLE, PLACES, CULTURE, LEARNING ABOUT YOURSELF, THIS IS WHAT TRAVELLING IN A VAN EMBODIES MORE THAN ANYTHING ELSE.
+PEOPLE, PLACES, CULTURE, LEARNING ABOUT YOURSELF, THIS IS WHAT TRAVELLING ON THE ROAD EMBODIES MORE THAN ANYTHING ELSE.

-The reason we use our vans is to get outside, explore and escape.
+The reason we found ourselves using our vans is to get outside, explore and escape.
 To find the feeling of freedom.
-This small contemporary moving space needed materials that worked with the environments we find ourselves in.
-With this focus on traveling light, on utilising outside space, on being outside rather than in, the conversion was born.
+This small contemporary moving space needed few materials and ones that worked with the environments we find ourselves in.
+The focus was on traveling light, utilising outside space, and on being outside rather than in.

 A light van is a good van.
 It’s a very different experience to driving a fully laden one.
-With saving weight high on the agenda, we set about sourcing materials more often associated with the aviation industry and open ocean yacht racing, disciplines where strength, weight saving, longevity and smart storage were paramount.
+With saving weight high on the agenda, we set about sourcing materials more often associated with open ocean yacht racing, disciplines where strength, weight saving, longevity and smart storage were paramount.

 WE'VE SEARCHED HIGH AND LOW TO FIND THE RIGHT MATERIALS.
 THEY HAVE BEEN HUNTED DOWN AND PURPOSED FOR THEIR SPECIFIC ROLES, ALL WHILE KEEPING ONE EYE ON THE ENVIRONMENT.

-The bed is suspended from the roof using rigging considered innovative in yachting circles.
-The carbon fibre and sailcloth double bunk drops by un-cleating a single line.
-This contemporary solution allows the bed to be stored in the roof in a matter of seconds, keeping bedding stowed discreetly and turning the van back into a practical working vehicle.
-Making use of every inch of space the drop-down, separate storage units in the false floor provide useful nooks along with canvass and elastic storage solutions on the walls to get the most from the space.
+The Carbon Fibre and Dacron double bunk drop by un-cleating a single line.
+This contemporary solution allows the bed to be stored in the roof in a matter of seconds, keeping bedding stowed discreetly while turning the van back into a practical working vehicle.

 WE'VE SEARCHED TIRELESSLY TO FIND THE RIGHT PEOPLE TO WORK WITH FOR THIS PROJECT.
 THIS IN TURN HAS LEAD TO US USING THE BEST POSSIBLE MATERIALS, OVERCOMING BIG HURDLES AND ULTIMATELY FINDING INNOVATIVE SOLUTIONS.